mnieber/skandha/README.md

 The `@host` decorator comes from the `Aspiration` library.
 When you call a function `f` that is decorated with `@host` then the following happens:

-- Aspiration looks up the callbacks object for the operation (that was installed with `setCallbacks()`)
+- Aspiration looks up the callbacks object for the operation (that was installed with `setCallbackMap()`)
 - it copies the operation arguments to the callbacks object (so that callback functions can access these arguments)
 - if calls `f(arguments)(callbacksObject)`.